vmware-archive/prerequisite-code/README.md

 Navigate to the [CF CLI download page](https://github.com/cloudfoundry/cli/releases) and install the latest release.

+We recommend using the CF CLI with the command prompt or with PowerShell, as there are some known issues using the CLI with Git Bash.

 Sign up for a [free trial account](https://account.run.pivotal.io/z/uaa/sign-up) for [Pivotal Web Services](https://run.pivotal.io/faq/).
 [Login](https://github.com/cloudfoundry/cli/#getting-started) to your